F3real/F3real.github.io/content/cs_steamID.md

 Summary: How to change steamID for non-steam CS 1.6 version

 Cs 1.6 is FPS that got released in 2000, but it is still played both on steam and non-steam servers.
-This post will be focused on finding way to unban ourselfs while using non-steam version of game.
+This post will be focused on finding way to unban ourselves while using non-steam version of game.
 Required software:

 * Cheat Engine 6.8.1